Holiday home in Provence

 🔗Also read: Most beautiful villages in Provence and Côte d'Azur

-• Air-conditioned villas with swimming pool and spacious terrace
+• Villas with air conditioning, a pool, and a spacious terrace

-At FranceComfort you can enjoy peace, space and the authentic South of France.
+At FranceComfort, you’ll enjoy peace, space, and the authentic South of France.

-"We stayed in a luxury villa in Domaine de Castellane – waking up to a view of the mountains is unforgettable."
+“We stayed in a luxury villa at Domaine de Castellane—waking up to a view of the mountains is unforgettable.”

 — Janine & Robert, The Hague